RuiDongDR/student_test_2025_spring/research_shell_ZhaoqianyuXiong.md

 1000 observations each to replicate the range of observations often found in prospective epidemiological studies. ![Correlation Matrix for Simulated Exposures and Covariates](Correlation%20Matrix.png).

+## Shell Questions

+- Describe the difference between `cd`, `cd ..`, and `cd ~`.
+  `cd` and `cd ~` will always put the user in their home directory.
+On the other hand, `cd ..` will move the user up one directory.
+So, if they are /usr/bin/tmp, `cd ..` moves them to /usr/bin, while `cd ../..` moves them to /usr (i.e. up two levels).
+The user can use this indirection to access subdirectories too.

+- What is the purpose of the `chmod` command?
+  In Unix operating systems, the `chmod` command is used to change the access mode of a file.
+The name is an abbreviation of change mode.
+  Which states that every file and directory has a set of permissions that control the permissions like who can read, write or execute the file.
+In this the permissions have three categories: read, write, and execute simultaneously represented by `r`, `w` and `x`.
+These letters combine together to form a specific permission for a group of users.

+- How would you display the value of the PATH environment variable?
+  I will enter `echo $PATH` in terminal to display the value of PATH environmental variable.

+- In the current folder, you have hundreds of files in `.csv`, `.log`, `.out` format.

+  - How to count the line numbers of each `.csv` file?
+    Open new terminal at folder, and enter `cat filename.csv  | wc -l` to get the line numbers.

+  - How to print the last line of each `.log` file?
+    Open new terminal at folder, and enter `tail -n 1 filename.log` to get the line numbers.

+  - How to print a list of `.out` files that contains `Error` somewhere in the file, and also print the line that includes `Error`?

+- How would you print the second column of a space-separated file (for example, `test_data.out`) using `awk`?
+  Enter `$ awk '{ print $2 }' filename` to terminal to get the second column.

+- Describe the difference between `ps`, `top`, `htop` commands.
+  `ps` produces a snapshot of all running processes.
+  `top` is used to discover resource-hungry processes.
+This Linux command will sort the list by CPU usage, so the process which consumes the most resources will be placed at the top.
+It’s also useful to check if a specific process is running.
+  Both the `htop` and `top` commands display the same information when listing Linux processes, but the former offers user-friendly features that are great for everyday process management.
+The `htop` command allows you to scroll vertically and horizontally.
+As such, you can see the complete list of Linux processes along with their full command lines.
+What’s more, the command allows you to use a mouse to select items, kill processes without inserting their PIDs, change the priority of multiple processes easily, and so on.